 I did a combat roll to my left, sprung to my feet, assumed a fighting stance, and drew my knife.

 Satan turned out to be a little goat about the size of a Scottish terrier, wearing a red collar.
 He was adorable.
-The expression on his little face looked like astonishment, no fear, just unbelieving astonishment.
-He let out a little bleat that I took to say, "friend."
+The expression on his little face looked like astonishment, no fear, just unbelieving surprise.
+He let out a little bleat, which I took to mean, "friend."
 Maybe it was a question, "Hey, bud, got any snacks?"

 I had heard stories of the "House Mountain Goat" from cadets who had seen him, but in all my years on the mountain, I never had.